weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 u = 0 and u = 2n of K onto the same cylindrical strip, but with opposite orienta- tions.
-W¥ maps the faces v = 0 and v = 2m onto the same circular disc, but with opposite orientations. ¥ maps the face r = 0 onto a circle, which contributes 0 to the 2-chain ¢¥.
+W¥ maps the faces v = 0 and v = 2m onto the same circular disc, but with opposite orientations. ¥ maps the face r = 0 onto a circle, which contributes 0 to the 2-chain c¥.
 (The relevant Jacobians are 0.)
 Thus ® is simply the 2-surface obtained by setting + = a in (141), with parameter domain D the square defined by0<u<2m 0<v<2nm